KeshavC217/CS145_Team25/src/ARIMA/README.md

 ## Usage

+Prepare model inputs:

+Set `train_path` and `test_path` to appropriate datasets.
+By default, `isFuture=False`, meaning predict round1, but `isFuture=True` changes the prediction to round2.

+For round1, calculate MAPE using helper function with crawled ground truth.

-Run arima model:
+Run arima model: `python3 model_arima.py`.
-`python3 model_arima.py`.
 The output will look as such:
 ```
 $ python3 model_arima.py
 ROUND 1